Home | Volume 49 | Article number 13

 The intrauterine device (IUD) is a widely used contraceptive method, it is the third most commonly used according to the World Health Organization (WHO) [1].
 Uterine perforation can occur during the procedure or as a delayed event, with an estimated frequency of 1.2 per 1000 insertions [2,3].
 Factors influencing the risk of perforation include the type of IUD, insertion technique, operator experience, follow-up diligence, myometrial defects, and the interval between delivery and insertion [4].
 In this case, the IUD was inserted five months post-delivery.
 To mitigate complications, it is recommended that trained clinicians perform IUD placements following good patient selection [5].
 Intrauterine device migration can remain asymptomatic in 85% of cases.
 Ectopic IUDs may manifest late through the disappearance of the string marker or during unintended pregnancies in 30% of cases [6] or with abdominal pain, bleeding, and infertility.
 Complications of IUD migration include acute intestinal obstruction, fistula, intra-abdominal abscess, or peritonitis.
 Rectal perforation can be seen in 15-20% of cases [4,7].

 Regular gynecological examinations are crucial for monitoring IUD position and detecting potential complications.
 Follow-up visits at 6-12 weeks post-insertion and then every two years are recommended.
 In cases of intraperitoneal migration where ultrasound may not provide clear visualization, abdominal pelvic CT imaging is recommended to confirm the ectopic location of the IUD and identify associated complications [8].
 The World Health Organization and the International Planned Parenthood Federation advocate for prompt IUD removal upon diagnosis to prevent adhesion formation, chronic pelvic pain, bowel obstruction, or further migration into adjacent organs.
 Laparoscopy is the preferred surgical approach for ectopic IUD removal due to its minimally invasive nature with success rates ranging from 44% to 100%.
 However, in cases of severe complications such as sepsis or intestinal perforation requiring repair, conversion to laparotomy may be necessary [6].
-In this case, a Ppfannenstiel laparotomy was performed.
+In this case, a pfannenstiel laparotomy was performed.

 Conclusion Up Down

 Intrauterine devices are recognized as safe and effective forms of reversible contraception.
 Migration of the device can occur, and perforation may be mistakenly diagnosed.
 Achieving an accurate diagnosis often necessitates additional morphological examination.
 It is imperative for clinicians to remain vigilant regarding asymptomatic patients and ensure periodic follow-up to monitor device position and detect any potential complications.
-In cases where an IUD has migrated intra-abdominally, laparoscopic removal or conservative management may be the best course of action
+In cases where an IUD has migrated intra-abdominally, laparoscopic removal or conservative management may be the best course of action.

 Competing interests Up Down

-The authors declares no competing interests.
+The authors declare no competing interests.

 Authors' contributions Up Down